 Several years ago, in an article titled “Power To The People,” I explored the various aspects of power line conditioning.
 I pointed out then that the average audio Joe takes it for granted that at the flick of a switch his audio system would be energized with pure electric power.
 Even with the proliferation of various filters and conditioners in the intervening years, audiophile naiveté about the subject has only been replaced with a moderate awareness about the importance of power conditioning for audio (and video) systems.
 Guys, it’s time to wake up and smell the coffee!
 AC line conditioning is far more critical to audio quality than speaker cables and interconnects.
 How many friends do you know who’ve spent thousands of dollars on cable, but don’t own a line conditioner?
 There’s a classic case of misspent resources.
-Given an accessory budget of $5K, I would spend it in a heartbeat on the Sound Application CF-X conditioner and simply make do with my old cable.
+Given a limited accessory budget, I would spend it in a heartbeat on the Sound Application CF-X conditioner and simply make do with my old cable.

 The three basic problems that afflict AC power are chronic over or under voltage, transient sags or surges in line voltage, and radio frequency (RF) and electro-magnetic (EM) noise pollution from a variety of sources.
 In all fairness, only the first two problems can be laid at the feet of your local power utility company.
 To accommodate peak hour demand within an inadequate distribution grid, voltages are cranked up above nominal.
 This, I’m told is a national problem.
 In my neighborhood, the long-term voltage average is 127 volts with short-term sags as low as 80 volts and surges up to 141 volts.
 Not so cool for most audio gear.
 For example, the plate supply voltage (B+) in tube amps is rarely regulated.
 Its exact value is dependent on the voltage impressed upon the primary of the power transformer.
 Change the AC mains voltage and you’re in effect shifting the operating point of the amp.
 Tube heater voltages are also typically unregulated, being simply tapped off the power transformer, and so are subject to drift in concert with AC mains fluctuations.
 That’s bad too, because such heater voltage variations do shorten tube life.
 The most efficacious, low-cost, solution to these sorts of issues is the Autotransformer – also known as a Variac.
 A Variac features a single winding which may be tapped continuously in order to vary line voltage, typically from 0 to 140 volts.
 A desired voltage is selected by rotating a large dial that actually moves a contact along the winding.
 Some units have a built-in voltmeter; otherwise use your own meter to precisely calibrate the dial.
 It offers no noise rejection or any line isolation because of the DC path from input to output, and while a Variac is only useful in controlling long-term trends in line voltage, it is still very helpful in controlling the operating point of tube amplifiers.
 Certainly, my AirTight ATM-2 power amp benefited sonically from a reduction in the line voltage from its initial 127 volts to 117 volts.
 As a result, imaging focus and the purity of the treble range were improved.
 Don’t fool around with anything sporting less than a 1.4 KVA rating, which buys you a nominal 10-amp capability.
-Such a package is also a pretty economic deal and should set you back no more than about $250.
+Such a package is also a pretty economic deal.
 I’ve used both Staco and Superior Electric units with good results.
 Both of these brands are readily available; try your nearest electronics distributor or Newark Electronics.
 Another piece of good news: these puppies are silent, so sitting is not critical.

 Another form of sonic trespass that simply creeps in through the wall is EM noise interference.
 Electric motors and compressors are ubiquitous.
 Kitchen and workbench appliances generate lots of EMI within a typical household.
 But the problem is even more global than that as pole-top transformers are poor at filtering noise, so the noise from down the block can also trickle into your home.
 Then there is the ubiquitous sea of RF energy we live in, from TV and radio to cellular phones.
 Environmental levels of RF energy have climbed a factor of a million since the turn of the century.
 Power lines and even the wiring in your house act as an RF antenna, coupling RF noise to your audio gear’s power supply where it can demodulate and pollute the audio signal.